 Penghu (澎湖) is the collective name for nearly 90 islands and islets located just off the western coast of Taiwan.
-This small group of islands is the perfect getaway for those looking to explore gorgeous white beaches or simply a change of scenery from the bustle of Taiwan’s city life.
+This small group of islands is the perfect getaway for those looking to explore gorgeous white beaches or simply need a change of scenery from the bustle of Taiwan’s city life.

 In a rush?
 Pin this post to read later.

-Getting to Penghu By Plane
+Getting to Penghu by Plane

 Both Mandarin Airlines and Uni Air have English booking platforms allowing easy online booking.
-You could also pop into any local travel agency, such as Lion Air or EZ Travel to make bookings and buy tickets if you aren’t comfortable booking tickets online.
+You could also pop into any local travel agency, such as Lion Air or EZ Travel, to make bookings and buy tickets if you aren’t comfortable booking tickets online.
 On average, prices range between NT$3,000 – NT$5,000 depending on your travel dates.

 Flights to Magong Airport (MZG)